What are your staff qualifications?

 Where are your various locations, and can I schedule a tour?

-Our communities are located in South Charlotte and Fort Mill.
+Our communities are located in South Charlotte.
 Give us a call at 704-233-3374 or fill out our contact form.
 We look forward to meeting in person to provide a tour and discuss your needs.

 Do you accept Medicaid?